Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the `WP_Query::get_posts()` method would be called multiple times when the query includes several taxonomy terms, resulting in different results.
 Props to [@Chouby](https://github.com/Chouby).
 * Fixes a bug where the checkbox in the customizer about showing the blog page in the breadcrumbs would do exactly the opposite of what it promised.
 Props to [@garrett-eclipse](https://github.com/garrett-eclipse).
+* Fixes a bug where the snippet title and meta description fields would still be left-to-right when the site was set to a right-to-left language.

 = 11.7.0 =
 Release Date: July 23rd, 2019